Solarworld solar panels review

-Back in March 2013 Hemlock wanted $83 million US in damages and currently in 2016 they want $793 million US or over one billion Australian.
-Part of the increase is on account of interest payments, and I can only imagine the rest is due to a large dash of why the hell not?
+Back in March 2013 Hemlock wanted $83 million US in damages and at the time of writing in 2016 they want $793 million US or over one billion Australian.
+Part of the increase is on account of interest payments and I can only imagine the rest is on account of a large dash of why the hell not?

 A US judge in Michigan ruled that Solarworld has to pay the $793 million US in July 2016, but Solarworld is confident that European laws means it won’t have to pay.
 Solarworld investors appear to agree as the announcement had little effect on its share price which simply continued the slow decline it had been doing for months.

 The CEO of Solarworld says he is confident the issue will be settled out of court and there is no particular need for Solarworld to put money aside to deal with it.

 Solarworld’s standard sized 60 cell panels range from 260 to 300 watts and can be up to 17.9% efficient.
 They are all certified as corrosion resistant and have product warranties of 10 years.
 Their performance warranties are for 25 years except for their bisun panel which has one of 30 years.

 Solarworld’s Bisun Bifacial Panels Can Take Sunsine From Behind

 Solarworld’s Bisun panel is bifacial.
 This means instead of glass on one side and an opaque backsheet, the solar cells are sandwiched between two sheets of glass.
 In addition, rather than having a light blocking coating on one side that reflects back through the solar cells, this panel has none and so and can benefit from light coming from the front and from behind.